OnlyCoiner/digitalocean_deployment_example/node/README.md

 But, there are some reasons to use PM2 as well.

 PM2 is a powerful process manager for Node.js applications, designed to make your life easier when running and managing production apps.
 It goes beyond simply starting your application—it provides a suite of features that ensure your app runs smoothly and reliably, even in the most demanding environments.

+We have a [WhatsApp group for job posts][OnlyCoiners WhatsApp Group For Job Posts] using the process described in this post.

+You can join it for latest jobs.
+You can also find and post jobs on [our job board][OnlyCoiners Job Board].

 ## Why You Should Use PM2